Sudo-Chazz/Rust-calculator/README.md

 ## How to use the calculator and its limitations:

-* only 2 numbers can be passed inot the calculator
+* only 2 numbers can be passed into the calculator
 * the supported operators are +, -, /, \*
   * the \* operator can optionally be passed as an 'x' instead to avoid the escape sequence required to use \*